All Products

 print('${workspace.param}')

-For more information, see Use workspace parameters.
+For more details, see Use workspace parameters.

 Magic commands are special commands prefixed with % or %% that simplify interactions between a Python cell and various compute resources.